GaloisInc/ivorylang-org/drafts/commsec-encapsulation.md

 ## Design Concepts

-AES GCM is a NIST-approved, but indepdently developed, authenticating encryption algorithm.
+AES GCM is a NIST-approved, but independently developed, authenticating encryption algorithm.
 Given a unique (96 bit) initialization vector and secret AES Key, AES GCM provides confidentiallity and integrity.
-By careful construction of IVs, commsec leverages also provides replay protection, communications security that can withstand power-cycles, flexible in key-distribution, and reduced overhead (when compared with most other transportation security protocols).
+By careful construction of IVs commsec also provides replay protection, communications security that can withstand power-cycles, flexible in key-distribution, and reduced overhead (when compared with most other transportation security protocols).

 As stated, most the properties are due to the data used to construct IVs and its interpretation.
 The IV is a concatenation of the bits from the salt, message counter, epoch counter, and system identifier (ID).
-Each value fills the following purpose:
+These values fill the following purposes:

 * The message counter serves both to ensure the IV is unique and as a sequence number with which the receiver can eliminate duplicate or old messages.